Nikkei Internment Memorial Centre National Historic Site of Canada

 Research Report Number:

-Approved Inscription: 306 Josephine Street, New Denver, British Columbia
+Existing plaque: 306 Josephine Street, New Denver, British Columbia

 This centre is a powerful reminder of the forced removal of the Japanese Canadian population from the West Coast during the Second World War.
 Approximately 12,000 of the 22,000 displaced persons were sent to internment camps established in remote regions by federal authorities.
 Located at the site of a former camp, the Nikkei Centre is one of the few places to have preserved traces of this tragic episode, notably a community centre and three cabins built to house the internees.
 Dedicated to remembrance, this site constitutes an important memorial for the Japanese Canadian community.